phalcon/documentation/docs/logger.md

 The above can be used in situations where you want to log messages above a certain severity based on conditions in your application such as development mode vs. production.

+!!! info "NOTE"

-> **NOTE**: The log level set is included in the logging.
+    The log level set is included in the logging.
 Anything **below** that level (i.e. higher number) will not be logged

-{: .alert .alert-info }
+!!! danger "NOTE"

-> **NOTE**: It is **never** a good idea to suppress logging levels in your application, since even warning errors do require CPU cycles to be processed and neglecting these errors could potentially lead to unintended circumstances
+    It is **never** a good idea to suppress logging levels in your application, since even warning errors do require CPU cycles to be processed and neglecting these errors could potentially lead to unintended circumstances
-{: .alert .alert-danger }

 ## Transactions
 [Phalcon\Logger][logger-logger] also offers the ability to queue the messages in your logger, and then _commit_ them all together in the log file.
 This is similar to a database transaction with `begin` and `commit`.
 Each adapter exposes the following methods: